3a1b2c3/seeingSpace/README.md

 ### Relighting with 4D Incident Light Fields
 It is possible to **re-light and de-light real objects** illuminated by a 4D incident light field, representing the illumination of an environment.
 By exploiting the richness in angular and spatial variation of the light field, objects can be relit with a high degree of realism.

+Learning to Factorize and Relight a City

+A learning-based framework for disentangling outdoor scenes into temporally-varying illumination and permanent scene factors imagery from Google Street View, where the same locations are captured repeatedly through time.

 <img src="https://user-images.githubusercontent.com/74843139/135739588-00789dba-9ddc-45a8-bc44-5a9f5c0fc7da.png" width=500>

 <small><i>https://en.wikipedia.org/wiki/Light_stage</i></small>